 - Australia: ASIC is the primary financial regulator in down under; however, due to their ever-rising demands, AUSIE Forex broker applications are going down recently.

 - Switzerland: FINMA is also leading the way with its regulation as SWISS trust has always been preached after ever since the WW2.

 - EXTRA: Dubai’s DFSA is the top preferred local regulator in the Middle East.

-Although most Forex brokers offer MT4 (Metatrader 4) or MT5 as default trading platforms traders should already know that not every MT4 is the same.
-Depending on your Forex Broker Type you may end up having virtual dealers, intentional server glitches, and much more.
+Although most Forex brokers offer MT4 (Metatrader 4) or MT5 as default trading platforms, traders should already know that not every MT4 is the same.
+Depending on your Forex Broker Type, you may have virtual dealers, intentional server glitches, and much more.

 Different types of CFD brokers

 While traders often hear Market Maker and non-Market Maker brokers, there are many different broker types: